Next Page Previous Page Home Tools & Aids Search Handbook

 Analysis of the Batch Effect

 Batch is a Nuisance Factor The two nuisance factors in this experiment are the batch number and the lab.
-There are 2 batches and 8 labs.
+There are two batches and eight labs.
 Ideally, these factors will have minimal effect on the response variable.

 We will investigate the batch factor first.